rsmaller/carg/README.md

 Before using this library, ensure your `main()` function accepts an argc and argv as parameters.
 This library parses those parameters using string formatters and sets variables to their values accordingly.

+Because this library uses string formatters, you should only use types that support scanf() formatting.
+For example, there is no formatter for an array of 100 pointers to functions that accept integers and return a character.
+Nor should you expect data remotely resembling that from a user.

 ### Setting a Usage Message
 It's likely the first thing you will want to do is declare a usage message for your program.
 The `setUsageMessage()` function allows you to do this; it sets a usage message that caps out at 1023 characters.